codeandfury/developer.onsip.com/content/guides/sipjsguide.md

 As when we send a message, when we make a call, we first need to create a user agent using `SIP.UA()`.
 After this we can send an invite to make a call and thereby create a SIP session.

-To send an invite we must first create a javascript object, which contains the `mediaConstraints` variable in which we specify whether the session contains audio and video (i.e. whether it is a video call or an audio call).
+To send an invite first create a javascript object, which contains the `media` variable that specifies whether the session contains audio and video (i.e. whether it is a video call or an audio call).

-We must then call the `.invite()` method, along with the address that we are sending the invite to and the `options` media constraint javascript object.
+Then call the `.invite()` method with the target address and the `options` object containing media information.

-When we make the call the browser will ask for permission to access the camera and microphone.
-We must allow this in order to make the call.
-Once we send the invite the other party has the choice of either accepting or rejecting the call.
+After invite is called, the browser will ask for permission to access the camera and microphone.
+Permission must be allowed to make the call.
+The person being called has the choice of accepting or rejecting the call.

-We will also add an `endCall` button, which terminates the session using the `.bye()` method.
+An `endCall` button is added to terminate the session using the `.bye()` method.

 <iframe
   style="width: 100%; height: 410px"